Application Modernization Strategy: The Complete Guide

 2) Cloud service provider

-It’s been a while since the cloud has turned into a necessity from being an option for businesses of all sizes.
-The cloud offers ready-to-use managed services powered by world-class solutions and is always up to date.
-This brings faster time to market without much upfront investment.
+It’s been a while since the cloud went from an option to a necessity for businesses of all sizes.
+The cloud offers ready-to-use managed services powered by world-class solutions, always up to date.
+This brings a faster time to market without much upfront investment.

 AWS, Microsoft Azure, and Google Cloud are the top three cloud service providers to consider for your legacy application modernization needs.